 Katie Gallacher - GP - Why she attended UKSF

-As a GP, I see daily the devastating effects a stroke has and believe every stroke survivor deserves the chance to make their best possible recovery, with primary care having a crucial role to play in achieving this.
-The consequences of stroke can be considerable for individuals and their families, and there’s no ‘one-size-fits all’ solution when it comes to supporting stroke survivors with their recovery.
+As a GP, I see the devastating effects a stroke has on a daily basis and believe every stroke survivor deserves the chance to make their best possible recovery, with primary care having a crucial role to play in achieving this.
+The consequences of stroke can be considerable for individuals and their families, and there’s no ‘one-size-fits-all’ solution when it comes to supporting stroke survivors with their recovery.

 With primary care staff taking such a key role in supporting stroke survivors, the committee and I have developed a Primary Care One Day Stream which is designed specifically for GPs, Nurse Practitioners and Practice Nurses.
 The training stream takes place on Wednesday 30 November at the ACC in Liverpool.

-This day will allow you to hear from enthusiastic, inspirational speakers offering practical clinical knowledge, offer networking opportunities and provide a CPD contribution.
+This day will allow you to hear from enthusiastic, inspirational speakers who offer practical clinical knowledge, networking opportunities and provide a CPD contribution.

 Dr Katie Gallacher